technosoftware-gmbh/opcdaaehda-client-solution-net/README.md

 ## Online Help

-We provide an online help for the current version: [OPC DA/AE/HDA Solution NET Online Help](https://technosoftware.com/help/OPCDaAeHdaClientSolutionNet/13/)
+We provide an online help for the current version: [OPC DA/AE/HDA Solution NET Online Help](https://technosoftware.com/help/OPCDaAeHdaClientSolutionNet/20/)

 ## Getting started

-### Examples using the latest NuGet package
+### Simple Examples using the source code

 Examples can be found in the solution [WorkshopClientSamples.sln](/WorkshopClientSamples.sln).

-### Examples using the source code
+### Advanced Examples using the source code

 Examples can be found in the solution [SampleClients.sln](/SampleClients.sln).